Skip to content ↓

 Change the way you think forever

 Philosophy, ethics and religion is a popular fascinating course providing a rich and diverse study of the most highly debated questions of all: are we free?
 Does God exist?
 What happens when we die?
+How do we make the correct moral decisions?

+Our students consistently achieve A*, and A grades each year.
 We are keen for students to shape their own learning and welcome independent work, ideas and revision strategies.
-We believe there must be an element of fun in lessons.
-In previous years this has included developing philosophically named drinks, lessons outside, music, video making, model building, whole class pictograms and much more to enhance the general classroom experience.
+We believe there must be an element of debate in lessons.
+In previous years we have introduced diverse learning strategies that include developing philosophically named drinks, lessons outside, music, video making, model building, whole class pictograms and much more to enhance the general classroom experience.
+We are also very keen to support memory of the key course content, using retrieval activities in every lesson.

 Qualities required